 The visual in the film is also impressive.
 “Strange World” existing beyond the closet depicts the heart of left out and wounded child.
-With the elaborate work of the production team, the set includes red lights, grotesque figures of dolls and the eerie laughter of children all over the place.
+With the elaborate work of the production team, the set includes red lights, grotesque figures of dolls, and the eerie laughter of children all over the place.
 In all, a beautiful yet odd Mise-en-Scène was born.

 Cons – A Series Of Clichés, Disappeared Probability

 The Closet reminds me of countless movies.
-This proves that the setting of the movie is already familiar.
+This proves that the setting of the film is already familiar.
 Of course, borrowing a material in a genre that is almost impossible to show any novelty is by no means a bad thing.
-However, the lack of probability in the story that should have helped intermix these familiar materials, only makes the story feel like an arrangement of the clichés.
+However, the lack of probability in the story that should have helped intermix these familiar materials only makes the story feel like an arrangement of the clichés.

 Pros – Children’s Acting and Kim Nam Gil’s Character

 Interestingly, the most outstanding people in The Closet are the child actors.
 Heo Yul, who came through a competition of 500 to 1, plays the pure but terrifying character of Ina perfectly and guides the movie as the center of the narrative.
 It goes the same for Kim Sia.
-She is not included on the cast information to keep her appearance as a secret.
+She is not included in the cast information to keep her appearance a secret.
 So far, she’s been noted for roles of pure and wounded children, but this time she shows a new aspect by playing Myung Jin, a ghost bearing a grudge.

 Cons – Much Too Familiar Character Played By Ha Jung Woo

 However, it is difficult to sympathize with Ha Jung Woo’s character Sang Won.
-The problem lies with a scantiness of the character, not his acting prowess.
+The problem lies with the scantiness of the character, not his acting prowess.
 Though the awkward father-daughter relationship is intended, Sang Won appears more like a detective looking for a missing person than a father looking for his child.
 The lack of description in character is forcing its existence to solely rely on the actor’s skills, which, to be honest, is not so different from what we’ve seen in his previous films.
 In result, Sang Won’s character ends up with no apparent appeals.
 (5/10)